 There are a few different Cherry species growing in the UK, Prunus avium is what people usually refer to when talking about the Wild Cherry.
-All are edible although some can be very sharp and sour.
+All cherries are edible although some can be very sharp and sour.
 The seeds or pips of the cherry are poisonous and should not be consumed.
+It is best to remove the pips before cooking cherries for any recipe.

 |Scientific Name||Prunus Family|